tripal/tripal/docs/dev_guide/custom_field/manual_field_creation.rst

 .. code-block:: php

   // Provide a list of instance specific settings.
-These can be access within
+These can be accessed within
   // the instanceSettingsForm.
 When the instanceSettingsForm is submitted
-  // then Drupal with automatically change these settings for the instance.
+  // then Drupal will automatically change these settings for the instance.
   // It is recommended to put settings at the instance level whenever possible.
   // If you override this variable in a child class be sure to replicate the
   // term_name, term_vocab, term_accession and term_fixed keys as these are